How to Fix: Wi-Fi Doesn’t Have a Valid IP Configuration

 Step #7

-Scroll down the list to “Wired AutoConfig” and then double-click it to open the properties window.
+Scroll down the list to “Wired AutoConfig” and double-click it to open the properties window.
 The Startup type should be set to “Automatic,” and the service should be running.
 If it isn’t running, you need to start it.
 After making changes, you need to click “Apply” and “OK.”

 Step #8